$0 North Carolina Adoption Quick-Start Checklist

 This is the most complex and expensive scenario.
 The biological parent is present, aware of the adoption petition, and opposes it.
 In this case, the adoption becomes a contested proceeding.
 The stepparent's attorney must either obtain consent (which is unlikely if the parent is actively opposing) or pursue TPR on one of the statutory grounds.

 Contested TPR proceedings can involve testimony, evidence of parental fitness, guardian ad litem reports, and multiple court hearings.
-This is litigation, and it requires experienced legal representation.
+This is litigation, and it typically calls for experienced legal representation.

 Timeline when contested: Twelve to twenty-four months in many cases.